 - reddish stains on your mattress from bugs that have been crushed

-- small, pale yellow eggs, egg shells, and yellowish skins that young bedbugs shed
+- small and pale yellow eggs, egg shells, and yellowish skins that young bedbugs shed

 Once you find a bedbug, put it in a sealed jar along with 1 teaspoon of rubbing alcohol.
 Other types of bugs can look a lot like bedbugs.
 If you’re not sure what type of bug you’ve found, bring it to an exterminator or entomologist to identify.